How to Start Boating: Breaking Down Barriers

 3. Boating Access

-In some parts of the country boating access is a non-issue, though in some others it can mean a longer drive to the boat ramp or marina.
+In some parts of the country boating access is a non-issue, though in some others it can mean a longer drive to the boat ramp or marina (be sure to check out 5 Tips for Towing Your Boat Long Distance).
 But many people look at traveling around with their boat in tow as more of an adventure than an inconvenience.
 Trailer-boaters have essentially unlimited horizons, and can take a trip to one lake or reservoir one weekend, then head to a different bay or seashore the next.

-If you’re not entirely sure how good access is in your own personal neck of the woods, see our Public Water Access Guide.
+If you’re not entirely sure how good access is in your own personal neck of the woods, see our map, Find Places to Go Boating & Fishing Near You.

 4. A Lack of Boating Experience